Is the Earth flat?

 FLITTERFLOP: "Truer words were never spoken!"

 If Bombast and Flitterflop have encouraged you to think about the conclusions they reached in this investigation, or even just THINK, their labours will not have been in vain.
-Until we hear from them again, we wish you well.
+You can find a list of their further investigations on our Homepage.